What are rates?

 When making an online payment for rates, enter the correct information in each of the 3 fields your bank provides.
 You can find your property number on your rates invoice.

-You can visit the council to make a payment by cash, cheque, credit card or eftpos at Ashburton District Council office, 5 Baring Square West, Ashburton.
+You can visit the council to make a payment by cash, credit card or eftpos at Ashburton District Council office, 5 Baring Square West, Ashburton.

 Instalment due dates